Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 Shirakawa-go, Takayama

 While Gala Yuzawa is lesser-known of the ski resorts amongst foreign tourists not planning to ski, the stunning UNESCO World Heritage site of Shirakawa-go is insanely popular.
+It’s known informally amongst visitors as the Japan winter village.

 If you’re hoping to experience the grasso-thatched farmhouses blanketed in snow, be sure to plan ahead and stay the night to avoid the crowds of day-trippers.

-TIP: If you prefer to avoid Shirakawa-go but would like a similar experience, head to Hida no Sato (Hida Folk Village) in Takayama.
+TIP: If you prefer to avoid a Shirakawa-go winter but would like a similar experience, head to Hida no Sato (Hida Folk Village) in Takayama.
 Just 15 mins by bus from the city centre, this open-air museum features the same 200+ year old farmhouses as Shirakawa-go, but without the tourist crowds!
 Read my guide to Hida no Sato for more.

 Shirakawa-go, Japanese Alps